rowbotham-evan/website/content/essays/Age-Wisdom.md

 When I was thirteen, in eighth grade, my aunt told me to “Think about death once a day.”
 Through it might seem quite morbid, thinking about death for nearly every day since then, has forced me to live with a sense of urgency, but more importantly with wonder and gratitude.

 ### Volume of Experience
 My friend’s parent and many other older people believe that the accumulation of life experience, is what mostly makes one wise.
-While I cannot completely refute that statement, I think it accounts for much less than they believe.
+While I cannot completely refute that statement, it accounts for much less than they believe.

 Gaining more life experience without intentional reflection, I would say is a waste of experience.
 Life experience, in and of itself does not teach us truths about *ourselves* – instead, it can offer some insight into natural or objective truths about systems.
 The truths about ourselves must be extracted from experiences, and integrated into our life’s framework.